 The members may not have voted for the contract–and a majority may have even voted against the contract.
 However, since 2/3s are not willing to vote to strike, the contract goes into effect.

-Here is one example of this type of two-thirds requirement.
+Here is another example of this type of two-thirds requirement (from the UAW).

 In some other cases, unions have a more direct approach.

-The Teamsters’ constitution [in PDF] states, for example, as long as a majority of members vote, it is a simple majority of those voting for an employer’s final offer will constitute acceptance of the offer.
+Elsewhere in the Teamsters’ constitution [in PDF], it states that, as long as a majority of members vote, it is a simple majority of those voting for an employer’s final offer will constitute acceptance of the offer.

 However, if a simple majority rejects the employer’s final offer, the rejection shall constitute a strike vote.